 Management has a bonus potential of up to 50% of Base Salary, and the rates are specified in the individual employment agreements.
 Management's bonuses are based on achieving KPIs set by the Board of Directors.
 The KPIs vary from year to year, but typically include achieving financial targets and operating in a safe and efficient manner.
-In 2022, Management achieved all KPIs set by the Board of Directors.
-For further details to Management's compensations, please see Note 6 to EMGS ASA's financial statements or the Remuneration Report 2021 available on www.emgs.com.
+In 2023, Management did not achieve the KPI financial targets set by the Board of Directors.
+For further details to Management's compensation, please see Note 6 to EMGS ASA's financial statements or the Remuneration Report 2022 available on www.emgs.com.

 A Bonus programme is established as a general programme for all employees with a bonus potential of 10 - 50% of Annual Base Salary.
-As part of the general programme for all employees, including management, USD 747 thousand was accrued in 2022.
+No bonus was accrued in 2023.